Kaziranga – a greatest example of wildlife protection and conservation worldwide

 Welcome To Kaziranga National Park Assam India

-Single-horned Rhinoceros were hunted by Poachers and hunters for their horn.
+Single-horned Rhinoceros were hunted by Poachers and hunters for their horns.
 They sell it at high prices on the black market.
 It has some medicinal value as an Aphrodisiac.
 This was the main reason people started hunting them.
-At one point along the 19th century, they were almost on extinction until Mary Curzon came.
+At one point in the 19th century, they were almost on extinction until Mary Curzon came.

-Mary Curzon was the wife of British viceroy at that time.
+Mary Curzon was the wife of the British viceroy at that time.
 One time when she was on tour of Kaziranga Forest she could not find a Single Rhino.
-On further investigation, she found that Poachers are killing them for their horn to sell them at the black market.
+On further investigation, she found that Poachers are killing them for their horn to sell them on the black market.

-She took this matter to her husband and thus it was declared a reserve forest naming Kaziranga Reserve Forest.
-Agricultural expansion, logging, development and timber thief caused the deforestation of more than 120,000 square kilometers each year.
+She took this matter to her husband and thus it was declared a reserve forest named Kaziranga Reserve Forest.
+Agricultural expansion, logging, development, and timber thief caused the deforestation of more than 120,000 square kilometers each year.

-This results in reduced home space for the Rhinoceros and other big animals like Elephants, wild water Buffalo, Royal Bengal Tiger etc. These all animals are solitary creatures.
-They require a territory.
+This results in reduced home space for the Rhinoceros and other big animals like Elephants, wild water Buffalo, Royal Bengal Tiger, etc. These all animals are solitary creatures.
+They require territory.

 Human Population Growth and Deforestation are proportional to each other.
-This relationship causes loss of biodiversity hotspots.
+This relationship causes the loss of biodiversity hotspots.
 More Rhino is born than killed by Poachers.
-It is hard to provide habitat to the rhino when a population is increasing at an alarming rate.
+It is hard to provide habitat to the rhino when the population is increasing at an alarming rate.

 What are the challenges?